-This story of Moses bringing water from a rock is similar to the one in Num 20:2-13, where Moses and Aaron are denied entry into the land because of their lack of trust in God, when after Moses struck the rock twice, water gushed from a rock.
-The story in Exodus, which is the first reading of today, relates two place names associated with this miracle.
-One is called Meribah (people quarelling with Moses) and the other Massah (putting God to the test).
+This story of Moses bringing water from a rock is similar to the one in Num 20:2-13, where Moses and Aaron are denied entry into the land because of their lack of trust in God when Moses after striking the rock twice, brought water from a rock.
+The story in Exodus, which is the first reading of today, relates two place names associated with this miracle to Israel's contention or quarreling with Moses (Meribah) and their putting God to the test (Massah).
 The grumbling of the people reflected their general attitude.
 Even though they were freed from oppression and led by God through the wilderness, they still complained.
 Blessings were not enough.
 They wanted their needs and desires fulfilled immediately!
 This attitude of the people stood in stark contrast to the immanent and constant presence of the Lord.
 The testing of God is summed up in the last sentence of the text: “Is the Lord among us or not?”

-This also means, therefore, that no place, event, time or person is unworthy of God’s salvation.
-Jesus’ conversation with the Samaritan woman makes this abundantly clear.
+This also means therefore that no place, event, time or person is unworthy of God’s salvation, and Jesus' conversation with the Samaritan woman makes this abundantly clear.
 This incident is perhaps one of the most unusual of all those reported in the New Testament.
 The conversation would surprise his contemporaries.
 By engaging in a dialogue with the Samaritan woman, Jesus broke two clear boundaries that had been set up.
-The first, which was between Jews and Samaritans, and the second, between men and women.
-Yet John tells it to reinforce the theme that in Jesus, who is the source of living water, God continues to be present and freely available to all irrespective of caste, creed, race, colour or gender and he is available freely.
+The first, which was between Jews and Samaritans, and the second, between male and female.
+Yet John tells it to reinforce the theme that in Jesus who is the source of living water God continues to be present to all irrespective of caste, creed, race, colour or gender and he is available freely.